 A typical implementation team will comprise senior-level IT staff (e.g. the IT director, IT manager and information security manager) and other data managers (e.g. the HR manager), all of whom will need to be trained to Foundation level.
 Of these, there will need to be a Lead Implementer to manage the implementation project, supported by a Risk Manager and an Internal Auditor (although the Lead Implementer and Risk Manager may well be the same person).
 Many teams will also train one member of staff as an ISO 27001 Lead Auditor in order to understand the external certification auditor’s requirements and methodology.

-IT Governance Ltd is responsible for the world’s first accredited ISO 27001 education programme, which offers a learning path with training courses from Foundation through to Advanced level.
-All courses offer attendees the opportunity to enhance their career development by attaining industry-standard ISO 17024-accredited qualifications awarded by IBITGQ.
+IT Governance Ltd is responsible for the world’s first certificated ISO 27001 education programme, which offers a learning path with training courses from Foundation through to Advanced level.
+All courses offer attendees the opportunity to enhance their career development by attaining industry-standard ISO 17024-certificated qualifications awarded by IBITGQ.